These properties have been acquired by the 2% Land Fund through 2018

 - In 2010, the Charter Commission put the Land Fund on the ballot again, but only as the 1% Land Fund.
 Again the Land Fund passed by 63% of voters, who voted on the measure.

-- In 2012, to honor all the people who signed the petitions and worked so hard over the years, we felt we needed to put the 2% Land Fund back on the ballot as a Charter amendment, together with a 1/4% Maintenance Fund.
-We wanted to make sure that the Council and Mayor couldn’t stop fund deposits and a charter amendment can only be undone by a vote of the people.
+- In 2012, to honor all the people who signed the petitions and worked so hard over the years, Debbie Hecht and Brenda Ford realized we needed to put the 2% Land Fund back on the ballot as a Charter Amendment, together with a 1/4% Maintenance Fund.
+We wanted to make sure the Council and Mayor couldn’t stop fund deposits and a charter amendment can only be undone by a vote of the people.
 Again, 63% of voters approved both measures.
 As part of the 2% Land Fund legislation, every property obtained with our taxpayer funds shall have a covenant that runs with the land stating that these lands are to be held in perpetuity for the citizens of the County of Hawaii and cannot be sold, traded, mortgaged etc. This has already blocked a potential land trade with the State of Hawaii.

 - The Maintenance Fund was clarified in the Hawaii County Code in 2016 to allow the PONC Commission to review Stewardship Grants and to recommend which grants to approve to the Director of Finance.